 You, your family, your friends and your colleagues

-As we mentioned above, we respect the privacy of all who use the Share Your Care Personal Health Record service and work to ensure that all data that is shared with us and processed by us is treated with respect.
+As we mentioned in previous sections, we respect the privacy of all who use the Connected Care Personal Health Record service and work to ensure that all data that is shared with us and processed by us is treated with respect.

 However, you will also need to consider your privacy in the context of your family, friends and colleagues.
-When thinking about your responsibility for the security of how you access the Share Your Care Personal Health Record service, points for you to consider include:
+When thinking about your responsibility for the security of how you access the Connected Care Personal Health Record service, points for you to consider include:

 - Are you happy for any of them (your family, friends and colleagues) to be able to access your data?